biobakery/uniref_annotator/README.md

 # uniref_annotator.py

-**Author**: Eric Franzosa (eric.franzosa@gmail.com)

 This is a script to annotate a fasta file of coding sequences against HUMAnN2- formatted UniRef90/UniRef50 databases.
 The script performs a DIAMOND search of the input against the databases, and then enforces UniRef's clustering criteria on the mapping results to annotate the input sequences.
-Specifically, to receive a UniRef90 annotation, a sequence must have <90% identify to> and <80% mutual coverage of> the centroid.
+Specifically, to receive a UniRef90 annotation, a sequence must have 1) >=90% alignment identify to and
+2) >=80% mutual coverage of the centroid.

-This approximates UniRef's clustering criteria that a cluster member must have X% identity (e.g. 90 in the case of UniRef90) and 80% coverage of the cluster seed.
+This approximates UniRef's clustering criteria in which a cluster member must have X% identity (e.g. 90 in the case of UniRef90) and 80% coverage of the cluster seed.
 The annotation is approximate in that the comparisons are made to cluster representatives, which are often not the cluster seed (longest) sequence.

+**Author**: Eric Franzosa (eric.franzosa@gmail.com)

 ## Requirements